 It’s an exciting time to be a quant!
 There are numerous projects – from machine learning to quantum computing – that you could get your teeth into and become part of an innovative team that changes the game for quant finance.
-This year at QuantMinds International, we asked leading quants what will disrupt the industry the most.
+At QuantMinds International 2019, we asked leading quants what will disrupt the industry the most.
 The answers vary, but there’s a theme: technology and human consciousness.

 Machine learning, artificial intelligence, and technology to change the game in quant finance